I'm oddly nostalgic about 1995 even though it really wasn't a great year for me all things considered.

 The console war kicked into high gear again with tons of quality releases for each system

-Something for everyone - the Wii and DS were appealing to non-traditional gamers while the Xbox 360 and PlayStation 3 took aim at hardcore fans
+Something for everyone - the Wii and DS were appealing to casual gamers while the Xbox 360 and PlayStation 3 took aim at the hardcore market

 First collaboration between Nintendo and Sega